 Definition of "Accredited Degree"

-Unless otherwise stated, the requirement of "an accredited degree" includes only those degrees obtained from colleges or universities accredited by one of the following institutional accrediting bodies:
+Unless otherwise stated, the requirement of "an accredited degree" includes only those degrees obtained from regionally accredited colleges or universities from one of the following regionally accrediting institutions:

 - Middle States Association of Colleges and Schools

 - North Central Association of Colleges and Schools

 - New England Association of Colleges and Schools